lxc-xx/cvpr2014/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;year = {2014}
 }

-For any question or bug report, please contact:
-Vadim Kantorov at vadim.kantorov@inria.fr or vadim.kantorov@gmail.com
+For any question or bug report, please contact Vadim Kantorov at vadim.kantorov@inria.fr or vadim.kantorov@gmail.com

 Description and usage